Fracture Claims: Compensation Payouts For The Most Common Types Of Broken Bone

 Stress fractures can occur in workplace manual handling injury claims and is a common sporting injury brought on from over training.

-There are many other different types of fracture you can suffer from which include: a compression fracture (normally affecting the spine), an avulsion fracture (when a muscle is working so hard that it pulls on your bone causing it to break), impacted fracture (when a fractured bone forces into another bone causing it to break - this can occur in serious road traffic accident claims).
+There are many other different types of fracture you can suffer from, such as an avulsion fracture (when a muscle is working so hard that it pulls on your bone causing it to break).

 What are the amounts of compensation fracture claims are worth?